 - Emma & Eileen: both love Airbnb, choosing to rent the separate lodgings with independent kitchens.
 If that’s not an option, we look for hotels with a kitchen or kitchenette.

 - Special Trip Circumstances (40:02)

 - Camping Advice from Sirpa: (1) Be sure you have a good camp stove and cooler.
 Sirpa likes a Yeti cooler because it’s bear-proof.
 (2) Prepare as much of your food in advance as possible.
-Some of Sirpa’s favorite camp food is: cabbage casserole, breakfast sausage and plantain pancake batter (these last two recipes are in the AIP Breakfast Cookbook.)
+Some of Sirpa’s favorite camp food is: cabbage casserole, breakfast sausage, and plantain pancake batter.
 (3) Resource: Sirpa’s Camping article on her blog.
 (4) If you want backpacking tips, checkout Backcountry Paleo.

 - Disneyworld Advice from Emma: Disney excels at accommodating special diets.
 Avoid fast food in the theme parks; seek out the restaurants instead and speak to the chef.
 They’ll create a meal especially for you.
 However, you need to plan on extra time.
 If you’re staying in a Disney hotel/resort, you can ask the kitchen to prepare meals for you to take to the theme parks.
 They’ll pack your meal in ice and label it as allergen-specific food.
 Because it’s prepared by a Disney hotel, they allow it into the parks.

 - Cruise Ship Advice: Tamar’s article on the Paleo Mom’s blog.